psu-psychology/psy-511-scan-fdns/handouts/papers-we-want-2-understand.md

 - Seo, D., Patrick, C. J., & Kennealy, P. J. (2008).
 Role of serotonin and dopamine system interactions in the neurobiology of impulsive aggression and its comorbidity with other clinical disorders.
 Aggression and Violent Behavior, 13(5), 383-395. <http://dx.doi.org/10.1016/j.avb.2008.06.003>.
 - Pinto, L. A., Sullivan, E. L., Rosenbaum, A., Wyngarden, N., Umhau, J. C., Miller, M. W., & Taft, C. T. (2010).
 Biological correlates of intimate partner violence perpetration.
 Aggression and Violent Behavior, 15(5), 387-398. <http://dx.doi.org/10.1016/j.avb.2010.07.001>.

+### Rebecca Janis

+- Sharpley, C. F. (2010) A review of the neurobiological effects of psychotherapy for depression.
+Psychotherapy Theory, Research, Practice, Training, 47(4), 603-615. <http://dx.doi.org/10.1037/a0021177>.

+- Mason, L., Peters, E., & Kumari, V. (2016).
+Functional connectivity predictors and mechanisms of cognitive behavioural therapies: A systematic review with recommendations.
+Australian and New Zealand Journal of Psychiatry, 50(4), 311-321. <http://dx.doi.org/10.1177/0004867415624970>.